g-h-0-S-t/bs4DoSTool/README.md

 ```
 **Tips:**

 (1) Use it with VPN / WHONIX for 'anonymity'.
+Support is provided for TOR / VPN connection resets.

 (2) Run it in multiple terminals. ;)